4Players/odin-sdk-unity/README.md

-# 4Players ODIN Unity SDK
+# 4Players ODIN Voice Unity SDK

-ODIN is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.
+ODIN Voice is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.

-The ODIN package for Unity adds real-time VoIP communication to your game, thus making it more social and interactive, while increasing the immersion of the experience for your players.
+The ODIN Voice package for Unity adds real-time VoIP communication to your game, thus making it more social and interactive, while increasing the immersion of the experience for your players.

 [Online Documentation](https://www.4players.io/developers/)

 ## Prerequisites

-- Unity 2019.4 or any later version
+Unity 2021.3 LTS or any later LTS version.

-This Unity version was chosen as it is Long Term Supported and provides compatibility with all targeted platforms.

-**Note**: WebGL is not natively supported.
-To integrate ODIN with your WebGL builds, use our [JavaScript/TypeScript SDK](https://www.npmjs.com/package/@4players/odin).

 ## Installation